Guardians of the Galaxy

 NOTE: This article currently features an inaccurate assessment of the narrative structure beneath Guardians of the Galaxy.
 For more information and a clue as to an accurate analysis, please visit our post Another Look at Guardians of the Galaxy.

-The Throughlines assume their favored position: an Earthling abducted from his parents (Chris Pratt) grants us the Main Character Throughline of a Problematic Situation, while the efforts to secure the Infinity Stone by all offer us the usual Problematic Activities for the Overall Story Throughline.
-Gamora (Zoe Saldana) slides into the Influence Character role with her cool and collected Problematic Fixed Attitude which leaves the Relationship Throughline in a conflict over Ways of Thinking.
+The Throughlines assume their favored position: an Earthling abducted from his parents (Chris Pratt) grants us the Main Character Domain in Universe, while the efforts to secure the Infinity Stone by all offer us the usual problematic Physics for the Objective Story Domain.
+Gamora (Zoe Saldana) slides into the Influence Character role with her cool and collected problematic fixed Mind which leaves the Relationship Throughline in a conflict over Psychology.

-The Main Character and Overall Story Throughlines play out as expected with Pratt’s Quill overcoming his Problem of Avoidance; literally reaching out to Pursue both the Overall and Main Character Solutions.
-Unfortunately, Gamora’s Throughline peters out and dies leaving little explanation why Quill actually changed his point-of-view.
+The Main Character and Objective Story Throughlines play out as expected with Pratt's Quill overcoming his Problem of Avoidance; literally reaching out to Pursue both the Objective and Main Character Solutions.
+Unfortunately, Gamora's Throughline peters out and dies leaving little explanation why Quill actually changed his point-of-view.

 No doubt about it: Guardian's smash success casts doubt on those who yearn for something more than simply attractive video game cut scenes.
 The film is a must see for anyone who loves great movies.
 But what does it mean when a deficient narrative captures the imagination of so many?
 Does story not matter?
 Is it OK to only sort of tell a complete story?